- Former Democratic Member of Congress, the Congressional Progressive Caucus, and the Congressional Hispanic Caucus

 On August 1, 2014—in the midst of a sudden, massive influx across America’s southern border by more than 50,000 unaccompanied, illegal-immigrant minors hailing from Central America—Gutierrez asserted that “the real, fundamental problem” with the Republican Party was that its more conservative (and supposedly influential) members were deeply concerned with such matters as: “How do we get meaner, how do we get nastier with immigrants?”

 That same day, during a press conference with House Minority Leader Nancy Pelosi and the Congressional Hispanic Caucus, Gutierrez accused Republicans of having reached the “least common denominator of hatefulness.”
-Warning that Hispanics in America would never forget Republicans’ anti-immigrant attitudes—as evidenced by GOP opposition to amnesty and to President Obama’s 2012 Deferred Action for Childhood Arrivals decision—the congressman added:
+Warning that Hispanics in America would never forget Republicans’ anti-immigrant attitudes—as evidenced by GOP opposition to amnesty and to President Obama’s 2012 Deferred Action for Childhood Arrivals program—the congressman added:

 - “The way you treat one of us today is the way you have treated all of us, and we will remember that.
 Not only do they treat the children, that are in such need of protection, it is almost as though they despise and hate all of our children.”